apparebit/diaphanous/codebook.md

 schema types are `int`, `float`, and `string`.
 To avoid clutter, integer columns need not be included and the schema may be omitted altogether if all columns contain integers.

+Aggregates are useful for combining more granular columns into a single one, even if that implies some semantic loss.
+For example, Meta changed the definition of pieces in Q2 2021, which is reflected in the platform data.
+However, for analysis, it is often convenient to treat both kinds of pieces as a single time series.

 ### 3.3 Encoding: Features